jorydotcom/foundation/operating_procedures.md

   FOCUS Working Groups are chartered by the SC to handle one or more Work Packages.

   Both the FinOps Foundation and the FOCUS Project have “working groups”.
 There may be people in FOCUS working groups that will also be in FinOps Foundation working groups, so to keep them straight, we’ll use the term FOCUS Working Group or FOCUS Group, or the abbreviation FG to refer to the FOCUS working groups in non-legal documentation.
-In CLAs, licenses and governance documents the term "Working Group" will be used to avoid having to redline contract documents which already use this term.
+In CLAs, licenses and governance documents the term "Working Group" will be used.

   Each FOCUS Group will generate its own Charter, with its own Scope and deliverables.
 Typically each FOCUS Group will work in its own Github repository or in a previously established Github repository within the FOCUS Project's GitHub Organization depending on the FOCUS Group's scope and deliverables.